karlpawlowicz/express-api-starter/README.md

 2. **Install the dependencies.**

-   Move into your new project’s directory and install the dependencies.
+   Move into the project directory and install the dependencies.

    ```shell
    cd my-app && npm install